 These areas define the Museum’s intellectual and conceptual framework, which is articulated to the public through the themes of land, nation and people.

-Transcript of the address by John Howard (former Prime Minister) at the opening of the National Museum of Australia, 11 March 2001
+Transcript of the address by Prime Minister John Howard at the opening of the National Museum, 11 March 2001

 via PANDORA, Australia’s Web Archive.